erectbranch/mcu-imagenet-tutorial/README.md

 ### STEP 4.
 (Optional) Convert ImageNet validation data to npy format.

-If you want to convert ImageNet validation data to npy format, please run the following script.
+- If you want to convert ImageNet validation data to npy format, please run the following script.

+- Alternatively, you can the sample data in the `assets/tutorial_samples/`.

 ```bash
 python val_sample_to_npy.py ./configs/sampling.yaml